We’ve been hacked.

 1. Your Cyber Incident Response Manager Should Never Be Investigating Themselves

 Most small business owners I talk to about cybersecurity rely on either their internal systems administrator or their IT vendor with whom they have a managed services agreement for any Cyber Incident Response.
-My first question after I hear that is always the same:
+My first question is always the same:

-So the people you hire to secure your data systems are the same people you hire to determine why that security failed?
+The people you hire to secure your data systems are the same people you hire to tell you why that security failed?

-Remember, 28% of data breaches reported in 2018 were the result of an internal actor (either an employee or a vendor who relied on legitimate access to the breached system).
+However, “understandable” and “acceptable” are entirely different things.
+Over the past five years, between 20-30% of reported data breaches (meaning not only was there an attack, but data was stolen) were the result of an internal actor (either an employee or a vendor who relied on legitimate access to the breached system).
 Moreover, even ordinarily good people will steal from their employers given the right circumstances.

-Hiring an attorney from outside of your company essentially eliminates the chance that you’re hiring the thief to investigate his own robbery.
+Hiring an attorney from outside of your company essentially eliminates the chance that you’re hiring a thief to investigate his own robbery.

 2. Your Cyber Incident Response Manager Needs the Freedom to be Honest

-Your Cyber Incident Response Manager has a lot of important things to do.
-Among the most important will be to provide you and any other decision makers with important information about the response.
+Among the most important things Cyber Incident Response Manager does is provide you and any other decision makers with important information about the response.

 That information must be clear, understandable, and brutally honest.

-When you rely on an internal employee, I’m reasonably certain that you can count on their loyalty in a general sense.
-However, that loyalty exist in – and possibly because of – a relationship with an uneven power dynamic.
-They may actually have reason not to be direct and honest with you (or not direct and honest with other stakeholders, at your direction) if doing so could impact their future employment.
+When you rely on an internal employee, you are trusting their loyalty in a general sense.
+However, that loyalty exist within – and likely because of – a relationship with an uneven power dynamic.

-Hiring a practicing, licensed attorney means that the attorney will be subject to your state’s Rules of Professional Conduct.
+On the other hand, hiring a practicing, licensed attorney means that the attorney will be subject to your state’s Rules of Professional Conduct.
 These rules require that an attorney’s first loyalty is to their client.
-That loyalty includes providing complete, candid information to the client.
+That loyalty includes providing complete, candid information.
 Failure to do so is grounds for an ethics complaint, with consequences as significant as disbarment.